 This has not caused any disruption in the supply of material as manufacturers, such as Tata Steel with their Advance® section range and Celsius® 355 NH and Hybox® 355 structural hollow sections, had been CE Marking their products for a number of years in anticipation of the CPR requirement.
+The new Celsius® 420 NH structural hollow sections are also CE marked and fully compliant with the CPR.
 A 'Declaration of Performance' for each CE Marked product from Tata Steel is available here to view or download.

 Product standards for CE Marking

 Mandatory for products

 - Non-preloaded structural bolting assemblies – BS EN 15048-1